 - Property and business

 N.B.Private Pensions are not normally liable for inheritance tax as they sit outside the estate.
 Read more

 Example: Your estate is worth £500,000 and your tax-free threshold is £325,000.
 The Inheritance Tax charged will be 40% of £175,000 (£500,000 minus £325,000).

 If your estate has an Inheritance Tax liability, your beneficiaries will have to pay the Inheritance Tax bill.
 This may not be the kind of legacy most people think of leaving behind.
 The good news is that there are things you can do – in your lifetime – to take care of a potential Inheritance Tax problem.
 But finding the right options for you will depend on your personal circumstances and receiving appropriate advice.

 Under the new Inheritance Tax rules, more Estates are likely to escape Inheritance tax and by 5 April 2021, some estates worth £1 million will pass free of IHT.
-This is the good news but is far from the whole picture.
-For many, in particular, the childless, the IHT could in fact (with the effect of inflation) be higher post–5 April 2017.
+However, if you don't have property or wish to leave your wealth to someone other than a spouse or direct descendent you could find inheritance tax going up.